astro4dev/toolkit_website/README.md

 <h1 lang="es">Toolkit de Astronomía y Ciencia de Datos</h1>
 <p lang="es">Conexión de la astronomía y la ciencia de los datos</p>
 ```
  Should you not find your desired language, then please copy and paste the English entry and edit this one.
 Remember to add the correct country code to the language tag.
-For instance if you wish to contribute in French make sure you change ```lang="en"``` to ```lang="fr"```.
+For instance if you wish to contribute in French make sure you change the ISO language code from ```lang="en"``` to ```lang="fr"```.
+For a list of ISO language codes see [here](https://www.w3schools.com/tags/ref_language_codes.asp).
 You can at any point contact us if you need help by sending an email to: info@astro4dev.org.

 ## Privacy
 We track the visitors to the website using <a href="https://piwik.org/" target="_blank">Piwik</a>, which is an open-source analytics platform.